You know rosemary.

 Give Rosemary a Place at the Table: Rosemary Table Decor

 A natural, rustic Holiday Table Decor project is a snap to put together by wrapping fresh rosemary around candles.
-Lily from LilYardor.com shares that the most expensive component of this centerpiece are the white candles, so this could be a very economical decoration if you have candles left over from last year.
+Lily from LilYardor.com shares that the most expensive component of this centerpiece is the white candles, so this could be a very economical decoration if you have candles leftover from last year.
 For a flameless centerpiece, use battery-operated white candles.

 Paula from Bell’alimento put together these DIY Holiday Floating Candles with canning jars, fresh rosemary, fresh cranberries and tea light candles that she had on hand.
 Again, if you have safety concerns about burning candles, use waterproof battery-powered tealight candles.
 Easy.
 Resourceful.
 Done.